MichalxPZ/Ticket-Manager/README.md

 Ideas:
 create some higher abstraction class of ticket and it's types (user story, defect, test, task)
 every ticket will have a lot of dependencies such as topic, description, creation date, assignee etc.
 As tickets may differ from each other and not every field has to be filled I think builder is the best pattern to implement here.
 The app will be easy to mantain in case of any new fields like another description or status.
+29.11 refactor of classes
+4.12 implemented classes with builder, facing some issues with memory, trying to figure out why I'm losing data injected into Ticket instances.

 #### Plan
-2.12 - finish app development
+5.12 - finish app development